HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos

 \subsection{Motion Tracking}

-In traditional motion tracking systems, time phase variables or target poses are commonly used.
-However, to develop a unified controller capable of adapting to diverse scenes, we cannot rely on these inputs, as they are unavailable in novel environments.
-Instead, having a consistent observation space is crucial, as it forces the controller to adopt similar behaviors for both motion tracking and target following tasks.
-Notably, we find that scene information can effectively serve as a spatial ``phase" variable, allowing the model to infer its current phase along a particular reference motion based on character state and the scene context.
-This finding demonstrates the broader potential of our hybrid imitation learning approach, showing its ability to generalize to other human-scene interaction tasks by maintaining the natural motion quality through motion tracking.
+In prior motion tracking systems, time phase variables~\cite{DBLP:journals/tog/PengALP18, DBLP:conf/nips/0007K20} or target poses~\cite{DBLP:conf/iccv/0002CWKX23,DBLP:journals/tog/TesslerGNCP24} are commonly used.
+However, to develop a unified controller capable of adapting to diverse scenes, we cannot rely on these inputs, as they are unavailable in novel environments where no reference data is available.
+Instead, a consistent observation space is crucial, as it forces the controller to adopt similar behaviors for both motion tracking and adversarial imitation.
+To achieve this, we construct a goal-conditioned observation that encodes information such as scene geometry, target location, or directional cues in a unified representation.
+Empirically, we find that, together with the character state, this representation provides sufficient information for the controller to implicitly infer its progression within a motion clip and perform effective motion tracking without explicit pose or phase variables.

-Building on this finding, our controller takes the character state $s_t$ and the scene observation $o_t$ as input and outputs an action $a_t$ to let the character track the reference motion precisely.
-The model is trained using a standard motion tracking objective, which encourages the character to minimize the difference between the state of the simulated character and the reference motion at each timestep $t$:
+Building on this finding, our controller takes the character state $s_t$ and the goal condition $g_t$ as input and outputs an action $a_t$ to enable the character to track a given reference motion.
+The model is trained using a standard motion tracking objective, which encourages the character to minimize the difference between the state of the character and the reference motion at each timestep $t$: